 - Don’t offer too many choices.
 At the most, offer two choices.
 “Would you like a sandwich or soup for lunch?”
 It’s less for them to think about and process but yet still gives them the opportunity to express their independence in making a choice.

 - Keep the environmental stimulation down.
-An overactive environment can cause alot of stress and agitation which in turn can make your parent seem uncooperative and stubborn.
-So, having the TV on while your children are playing in the same room and you talking on the phone to someone, is not a good environment for someone with dementia.
+An overactive environment can cause a lot of stress and agitation which in turn can make your parent seem uncooperative and stubborn.
+So, having the TV on while your children are playing in the same room and you talking on the phone to someone, is not one of the best places for someone with dementia to be in.

 - Avoid the fights.
 My older sister had a difficult time with this.
 She would take the bait our mother laid out for her and an argument would then ensue.
 Sometimes with one or both of them storming off.
 My approach was to remain calm and if my mother began yelling that the lettuce I bought at the store was not good, then I would just say something like “Oh, next time I’ll try to do better.”
 (Of course – my sister had spent years helping my mother so I do completely understand her frustration!)

 - Be patient.
 This probably goes without saying but it’s very important that you understand that if your parent has dementia, they are not in full control of what they say and/or do.
 So, be patient and be forgiving of their words and actions.